ItsDrike/python-exercises/README.md

 ### Questions will be getting harder and harder over time, but it is meant mainly for beginners, so it won't be that hard, though some Questions can be quite hard.

 ## Good luck.

+## - This is still a WIP project, I will add a lot more questions but I wanted to put it out, so anyone can try it, even with less questions.